By The Hour

 A potential customer today asked why I don’t charge by the hour.
 She said that an hourly rate would be much easier for her.
 Of course, “much easier” usually means “much cheaper.”

 The person asked for a quote to produce a number of marketing photos for a Toronto financial company.
-I priced my photo quote based on the number of pictures they used.
-The more I deliver, the more I should be paid, right?
+They expected the same price no matter how many images were produced.
+But my photo quote was based on the number of pictures delivered and used.
+The more the customer gets and the more they use, the more I should get paid.
 It’s exactly how all other businesses work.
 The more you buy, the more you pay.

 If a photographer charges by the hour or by the day then:

-• the photographer is simply an hourly wage earner.
+• a photographer is simply an hourly wage earner.

 • the customer is encouraged to shop price.